Aventa is here to help

-If you or someone you know needs help, contact our Admissions Department at (403) 245-9050 to book a confidential assessment with one of our counsellors.
-Our staff will answer all your questions about our alcohol, drug, nicotine and gambling treatment and rehabilitation programs, the disease of addiction and its impact on the family.
-We can also make referrals to other services as required.
+If you or someone you know needs help, contact our Admissions Department at (403) 245-9050 for information or to book a confidential assessment with one of our counsellors.
+Our Staff can answer all your questions about our alcohol, drug, nicotine and gambling treatment programs, the disease of addiction and its impact on the family, and we can also make referrals to other services as required.

 Treatment can be a difficult and emotional journey and at some point your loved one may feel like leaving.
 If your loved one calls you asking to leave, you can be supportive by encouraging her to speak with a counsellor for support, to think about her reasons for going to treatment in the first place, and the goals she wants to accomplish.
 You can also reach out to community services for your own support.

-The Calgary based Adult Addiction Services, via Alberta Health Services, offers free programs that may be of interest to family and friends of a loved one with an addiction.
+Calgary based Adult Addiction Services (through Alberta Health Services) offers free programs that may be of interest to family and friends of a loved one with an addiction.
 They offer an information series, which discusses the physical aspects of addiction, psychological aspects of addiction and addiction and the family.
 They also offer an information program and support group for family members and friends affected by someone else’s addiction.
 Please call them directly at (403) 297-3071 for more information.

 For information on support services in your community, please call the Addiction Helpline at 1-866-332-2322.
 The Addiction Helpline is a toll free confidential service which provides alcohol, tobacco, other drugs and problem gambling support, information and referral to services.
 The Addiction Helpline operates 24 hour a day, seven days a week and is available to all Albertans.
 Additional community resources including 211 Alberta, Health Link and how to reduce the risk of overdosing are available here.

 Family and Friends